 The PTP is comprised of a core group of four faculty and two staff members.
 Each year we welcome a select group of postdoctoral fellows-in-residence as we proudly watch the graduating postdocs move on to the next phase of their careers.

-Director, Romeo Elton Professor of Natural Philosophy, Professor of Political Science
+Director, Romeo Elton Professor of Natural Theology, Professor of Political Science

 Tomasi received his B.A. from Colby College ('87), his M.A. from the University of Arizona ('90), and his B. Phil., D. Phil. from Oxford University ('93).
 He has held previous positions at the University Center for Human Values at Princeton, the Department of Philosophy at Stanford, and the Safra Center for Ethics at Harvard.
 His specializations are political theory and ethics and public policy.

 Daniel J. D’Amico is the Associate Director of The Political Theory Project and a Lecturer in Economics at Brown University where he teaches and coordinates student programs dedicated to the study of institutions and ideas that make societies free, prosperous, and fair.
 Before beginning at Brown University in 2015, Daniel was awarded the level of Associate Professor of economics at Loyola University New Orleans, where he garnered awards for teaching, research, and service.

 Daniel’s current research is focused upon the political economy of punishment and incarceration throughout history and around the world.
 He has been published in a variety of scholarly outlets including Public Choice, the Journal of Comparative Economics, and the Review of Austrian Economics.

 Daniel is currently the co-editor of Advances in Austrian Economics, an affiliated scholar with the workshop in Politics, Philosophy and Economics at George Mason University, and a co-founder of the Carl Menger Essay Contest sponsored by the Foundation for Economic Education.

 Daniel adheres to the fundamental belief that ideas matter.